radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 A TLS-PSK server MUST be configurable with a set of "allowed" network ranges from which clients are permitted to connect.
 Any connection from outside of the allowed range(s) MUST be rejected before any PSK identity is checked.
 It is RECOMMENDED that servers support IP address filtering even when TLS-PSK is not used.

 The "allowed" network ranges could be implemented as a global list, or one or more network ranges could be tied to a client or clients.
-The intent here is to allow connections to be filtered by source IP, and to allow clients to be limited to a subset of network addresses.
+The intent here is to allow connections to be filtered by source IP address, and to allow clients to be limited to a subset of network addresses.
 The exact method and representation of that filtering is up to an implementation.

 Conceptually, the set of IP addresses and ranges, along with permitted clients and their credentials forms a logical "client table" which the server uses to both filter and authenticate clients.
 The client table should contain information such as allowed network ranges, PSK identity and associated PSK, credentials for another TLS authentication method, or flags which indicate that the server should require a client certificate.